For intimacy, sex and relationship…

 Apathy and idealism often collide.
 People either say passion always fades and relationship becomes relatively sexless.
 Or cling to the surreal representation of romantic love through movies, where unrealistic expectations and ideas abound of how little real connection is needed to sustain a lasting loving passionate relationship.

-First up: No-one has a perfect childhood.
-Our first experience of intimate relationship (with our parents) colours how we go on to show up for intimate relationship later in life.
-Of course depending on our earlier experience, we can and are wise, to do our inner-work to ameliorate this earlier experience.
+First up: No one has a perfect childhood.
+Our first experience of intimate relationships (with our parents) colours how we go on to show up for intimate relationships later in life.
+Of course, depending on our earlier experience, we can and are wise, to do our inner-work to ameliorate this earlier experience.

-So we come into our next intimate relationship, get a bit wobbly and insecure and act this out in harmful ways (for ourselves and others), as we unconsciously try to feel more safe and loved.
+So we come into our next intimate relationship, get a bit wobbly and insecure and act this out in harmful ways (for ourselves and others), as we unconsciously try to feel safer and loved.
 If you’ve engaged with me

 Privately or participated in Back To Love or Nonviolent Communications you’ll know something about yourself in this regard.
 We all benefit from understanding ourselves at this level.
 This is an essential piece of self-understanding and intimacy.